Main Menu

 Punto Banco - how to play

 Punto Banco from BJ style tablePunto Banco is a close relative of the more famous game Baccarat, which also has off-shoots known as Chemin de fer and Baccarat en Banque (also known as Baccarat Deux Tables).
 The key difference for us is the fact that in Punto Banco, there are no optional plays.
-Baccarat Punto Banco is the game played around the world known simply as Baccarat.
+Baccarat Punto Banco is the game played in casinos around the world known simply as Baccarat.
 There's plenty of local variations of the game in different parts of the world.

 Click here for the Phil Ivey Edge Sorting case